Vaginal Hysterectomy for Prolapse

 In this Health Topic

 Prolapse is the loss of normal support of the vagina and/or uterus (womb).
 Prolapse of the uterus and/or vaginal walls is a common condition with up to 11% of women requiring surgery during their lifetime.
 Prolapse generally occurs due to damage to the supporting structures of the uterus or vagina.
-Weakening of the supports can occur during childbirth, as a result of chronic heavy lifting or straining e.g. with constipation, chronic cough, obesity, and as part of the aging process.
+Weakening of the supports can occur during childbirth, following chronic heavy lifting or straining (e.g. with constipation), chronic cough, obesity, and as part of the aging process.
 In some cases, there may be a genetic weakness of the supportive tissues.

-Prolapse of the uterus can cause an uncomfortable dragging sensation or feeling of fullness in the vagina.
+Prolapse of the uterus can cause an uncomfortable bulging sensation, a feeling of fullness, or pressure in the vagina.
 In more advanced prolapse the cervix can extend beyond the entrance to the vagina.

 This is a procedure in which the uterus is surgically removed through the vagina.
-The operation is frequently combined with prolapse repairs of the bladder and/or bowel and sling procedures for urinary incontinence.
+The operation is frequently combined with prolapse repairs of the bladder and/or bowel.
 There are no abdominal or laparoscopic incisions.

-Many surgeons will choose to add additional support stitches to the vaginal vault at the time of surgery either to the uterosacral ligaments that support the uterus (this is called a uterosacral ligament suspension) or to support structures on the side of the uterus (this is called a sacrospinous ligament suspension or ileococcygeus suspension).
+Many surgeons will choose to add additional support stitches to the vaginal vault at the time of surgery – either to the uterosacral ligaments that support the uterus (this is called a uterosacral ligament suspension) or to support structures on the side of the uterus (this is called a sacrospinous ligament suspension or ileococcygeus suspension).
 Leaflets are available on both of these procedures for more information.
-Your doctor can explain what they plan to do.
+These additional stitches help to reduce the risk of the vaginal vault prolapsing in the future.
+Your doctor can explain what he/she plans to do.
 The ovaries can be removed during a vaginal hysterectomy if needed.

 When you wake up you will have a drip (IV) to give you fluids and you may have a catheter in your bladder.
-Often the surgeon will also have placed a vaginal pack to reduce the chance of bleeding.
-Generally, the pack, catheter, and drip are removed in the first 24 to 48 hours.
+You may have a vaginal pack to reduce the chance of bleeding.
+Generally, the pack, catheter, and drip are removed in the first 24 to 48 hours after surgery.
 In most cases you will be able to eat and drink almost immediately after surgery.
-Pain and anti-nausea medication are given when needed, either intravenously, by intramuscular (IM) injection, or pill.
+Pain and anti-nausea medication are given when needed, either intravenously, by intramuscular injection, or pill.

-Keeping mobile after surgery is important to reduce complications such as clots in the legs.
+Keeping mobile after surgery is important to reduce complications such as clots in the legs and breathing problems, including pneumonia.
 Walking and light household duties are fine, however heavy lifting (more than 10kgs/25lbs) is not advisable in the first 6 weeks post-operatively.
 It is normal to feel tired following surgery so make sure you schedule rest times in the first few weeks after surgery.

 85% of women having a vaginal hysterectomy for uterine prolapse are cured permanently.
 About 15% of women develop a further prolapse of the vaginal vault months or years after their first surgery.
 These figures may vary depending on the severity of your original prolapse.